 How MIT Celebrates

 The few things you are bound to miss when you bid adieu to your school and head over to college are the Annual Days and inter-school competitions.
 These little competitions and fests helped add a lot of colour to your academic life while at school and MIT promises to do the same with its cultural and technical fests.
 Here’s a look at how MIT lets loose and celebrates during the time of its fests and what these fests embody.

 As a student preparing tirelessly for engineering entrance exams, an exciting college life is something that is eagerly awaited.
-As the month of June approaches, the fantastic world of the college student—as constructed by movies, TV shows, teachers, parents, and extended family—feels like it’s within an arm’s reach.
+As June approaches, the fantastic world of the college student—as constructed by movies, TV shows, teachers, parents, and extended family—feels like it’s within an arm’s reach.

 Nothing really prepares you for the torrent of new experiences that the first semester itself has in store for you, though.
 Descriptions of college life—and fests especially—rarely manage to do adequate justice to the real deal.
 The electrifying atmosphere that lasts for the entire duration of a college fest and the liveliness of the campus at that time is something that has to be experienced to be appreciated.
 Fests are the time MIT is at its prettiest and loudest, with murals painted onto campus walls and roads, and meticulously created, larger-than-life works of craft adorning every nook of the campus.